SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 2

 Contacts (R1)
-The character “knows somebody” or a group of somebodies who will generally help out the character if he makes a decent appeal or suﬃciently compensates the contact.
+The character "knows somebody" or a group of somebodies who will generally help out the character if he makes a decent appeal or sufficiently compensates the contact.
 This level of contact only sticks around for a limited amount of time (part of an adventure or maybe throughout a short adventure).
-The character might know a “group” with a wider range of inﬂuence (but less power) that will help out, again, for a modest fee or under the right circumstances.
+The character might know a "group" with a wider range of inﬂuence (but less power) that will help out, again, for a modest fee or under the right circumstances.
 The inﬂuence might not be as direct, but it is easier to come by.
 For example, there might be clubs or organizations that provide certain services for travelers -- navigation coordinates to common systems, accommodation reservations, emergency transportation, and so on -- for a small membership fee.
-You have to call them or go to their oﬃces, and they won’t do much about that maniac with the blaster who is chasing you, but they can be of immense help under the right circumstances.
+You have to call them or go to their offices, and they won’t do much about that maniac with the blaster who is chasing you, but they can be of immense help under the right circumstances.
 Restrictions/Notes: Contacts should not automatically help the